John Vane (bushranger): Armed robbery

 John Vane in 1861 (aged 19 years); illustration from White's History of Australian Bushranging, Vol. II (1903).

-Vane’s first foray into armed robbery is recounted in his biography written with Charles White.
-He describes how he and Jim Burke, after selling a mob of cattle they had rounded up, were "drinking and otherwise amusing ourselves" at Thomas Chesher’s public house near 'Teasdale Park' station (about half-way along the road between Trunkey Creek and Blayney); they noticed a Chinese man riding past the inn along the road towards Bathurst, probably having come from the Trunkey diggings.
-On a whim Vane grabbed the landlord’s revolver from the bar and a box of caps (though without ammunition) and he and Burke then rode after the man and bailed him up with the unloaded weapon.
-The man claimed to have no money, but eventually they found a bag hidden in the horses’ tail containing a £5 note and two ounces of gold, which the two young lawbreakers stole and then returned to the hotel.
+Vane's first foray into armed robbery is recounted in his biography written with Charles White.
+He describes how he and Jim Burke, after selling a mob of cattle they had rounded up, were "drinking and otherwise amusing ourselves" at Thomas Chesher's public house near 'Teasdale Park' station (about half-way along the road between Trunkey Creek and Blayney); they noticed a Chinese man riding past the inn along the road towards Bathurst, probably having come from the Trunkey diggings.
+On a whim Vane grabbed the landlord's revolver from the bar and a box of caps (though without ammunition) and he and Burke then rode after the man and bailed him up with the unloaded weapon.
+The man claimed to have no money, but eventually they found a bag hidden in the horse's tail containing a £5 note and two ounces of gold, which the two young lawbreakers stole and then returned to the hotel.

 On the Thursday evening, 12 February 1863, three men with their faces blackened arrived at Michael Boyce's inn at Long Swamp, 12 miles from Rockley, and held up the publican, his wife and customers Joseph Sergeant and his wife.
 One of the men was armed with a revolver and the occupants were robbed of eleven shillings and sixpence.
-In his biography John Vane claims it was he and Jim Burke who, unarmed, tried to rob Boyce’s public-house, but those present "soon saw that we did not mean anything serious" and invited them to join the group in a game of cards.
-However, Boyce reported the robbery to the Bathurst police and after investigations were undertaken, three young men from the district were charged with the crime – John Vane’s brother Billy, Jim Burke and George Chesher – each of them identified by an accomplice, John McKellar, who agreed to testify against the others.
+In his biography John Vane claims it was he and Jim Burke who, unarmed, tried to rob Boyce's public-house, but those present "soon saw that we did not mean anything serious" and invited them to join the group in a game of cards.
+However, Boyce reported the robbery to the Bathurst police and after investigations were undertaken, three young men from the district were charged with the crime – John Vane's brother Billy, Jim Burke and George Chesher – each of them identified by an accomplice, John McKellar, who agreed to testify against the others.
 A warrant was also issued for John Vane's arrest as he had been identified by Joseph Sargeant as being involved in the robbery.
-William Vane, James Burke and George Chesher were indicted for the robbery at Boyce’s public-house and tried in the Bathurst Quarter Sessions on 24 September 1863.
-The evidence against the three was dependent on McKellar’s testimony, but as a result of a lack of supporting evidence and the other witnesses being unable to identify the prisoners, they were all acquitted.
+William Vane, James Burke and George Chesher were indicted for the robbery at Boyce's public-house and tried in the Bathurst Quarter Sessions on 24 September 1863.
+The evidence against the three was dependent on McKellar's testimony, but as a result of a lack of supporting evidence and the other witnesses being unable to identify the prisoners, they were all acquitted.